 Our Service | FAQs | Driving Tips | Places of Interest | Crossing Borders

 We offer over thirty locations in Paris and you can find our affordable services at convenient airport, city and train station locations around the country.
 Use this page as a guide to help you plan your trip.
 Keep reading on to find out more about our car rental deals in France and gather helpful travel tips.
 We give suggestions for top natural and architectural sights you can explore with your car rental in France, plus we provide some advice on how to optimize your driving experience.

 Our premium fleet includes a diverse car category selection and hosts an array of up-to-date vehicles.
 With our attractive rates it's easy to drive in comfort and style at the wheel of a BMW or Mercedes-Benz among other prestige manufacturers.
 Whichever model you select for your car rental in France you can tailor it to your needs with our useful add-ons.
-Extra features include additional driver coverage, insurance protections, child and baby seats and navigation systems.
+Extra features include additional driver coverage, child and baby seats and navigation systems.

 The renter and driver must present a valid driver's license and an identity card or passport upon collection.
 If you have a visa in your passport you must have either an EU driving license or been in Europe less than 6 months.

 To rent a car in France the minimum age is 18 years and you must have held your driving license for at least 2 years.
 There are further restrictions based on vehicles classes, which will be shown to you on our booking engine.

 All internationally recognized credit cards such as MasterCard, Visa, Diners Club and American Express are accepted as forms of payment for our car rental deals in France.
 We do not accept prepaid cards or debit cards such as VISA electron.
 You must present your payment card when picking up your vehicle and it must be in the name of the driver.